-- Broth - any meat broth should work or dissolve
+- Broth - Any meat broth should work or dissolve

 Make it special

 Lemongrass - add towards the end of the cooking process.
-Gives a lovely aroma that to the lechon paksiw.
+Gives a lovely aroma to the lechon paksiw.
 I highly recommend adding this if you're using lechon kawali which lacks that roasted pork flavor that you get from a roasted lechon.

-Liver Spread - bottled lechon sauce like Mang Tomas often doesn't include liver as one of the ingredients (go ahead and check!).
+Liver Spread - Bottled lechon sauce like Mang Tomas often doesn't include liver as one of the ingredients (go ahead and check!).
 Adding 2 to 3 tablespoons of liver spread or liver pate should make up for that missing flavor.

-Lard - if you made your own lechon, save all that grease in the pan and use it to make any paksiw dishes.
+Lard - If you made your own lechon, save all that grease in the pan and use it to make any paksiw dishes.
 It will give the sauce a nice rich flavor, glistening with fat.
 Yum!

 What part of Lechon should be used?

-Basically and literally, from head to toe of lechon can be used to make paksiw.
+Basically, the whole pig can be used to make paksiw.
 More often, the ribs, feet, and face (ulo), pork knuckle (pata), or pork legs are untouched parts in a whole roasted lechon.
 Thus, becomes the main ingredient for lechon paksiw.

 Use a deep pot - the high edges will allow the heat to spread evenly without letting the liquid evaporate quickly.
 This yields tender and moist meat (not dry).

 Simmer the vinegar - to reduce the acidity.
 Add the first seven ingredients to a cold pot including the vinegar.
-Turn on the heat and let the liquid simmer until fragrant.
+Turn on the heat and let the liquid boil until fragrant.
 This should take 5 to 7 minutes.
 Don't stir until it's ready.